 The original FMD established procedures for joint ORA-state inspections and independent audit inspections for the human food, medicated feed (currently animal food), and interstate travel programs.
-In 1977, ORA expanded the audits, maintaining the requirement for joint inspections and adding references to the diagnostic X-ray program.
 In 1982, ORA revised the FMD, combining the general procedures for all current programs into one document.
-In 1999, ORA added instructions for auditing food sanitation and medicated feed contract inspections and the procedures for auditing states performing inspections of mammography facilities certified by the FDA under the Mammography Quality Standards Act of 1992 (MQSA).
+In 1999, ORA added instructions for auditing food sanitation and medicated feed contract inspections.

 In June 2000, the Department of Health and Human Services, Office of Inspector General (OIG), published the results of its evaluation of the FDA's oversight of food firm inspections conducted by states contracted to do so.
 The report recommended that the FDA take steps to address shortcomings in its system of oversight.
 In 2006, ORA revised this FMD to incorporate the OIG's recommendations and to improve the oversight of human food, animal food, and other inspections done under contract by the states.
-ORA removed the procedures for auditing states performing MQSA inspections, since they are contained in the state contracts and FMD-144.